VirgilSecurity/virgil-cli/doc/markdown/identity-confirm-global.1.md

 *validation\_token* and your Identity.
 It is required for the following
 operations:

-1.  create a Global Virgil Card;
+1.  create a Global Virgil Card.
+See 'virgil card-create-global';
-2.  revoke a Global Virgil Card, a group of Cards;
+2.  revoke a Global Virgil Card, a group of Cards.
+See 'virgil card-revoke-global', 'virgil public-key-revoke';
 3.  get a Private key from the Private Keys Service.
+See 'virgil private-key-get'.

 OPTIONS
 =======